 Michele A. Basso, Ph.D

-I am a Professor of Biological Structure and Physiology and Biophysics at the University of Washington.
-I have a long-standing interest in the neuronal circuits underlying symptoms of Parkinson’s disease and other disorders of the basal ganglia, such as Sdystonia.
+I am a Professor of Neurobiology and Biophysics at the University of Washington.
+I have a long-standing interest in the neuronal circuits underlying symptoms of Parkinson’s disease and other disorders of the basal ganglia, such as dystonia.
 During my career, I’ve studied brain mechanisms underlying simple behaviors like cutaneous reflexes through voluntary movements and cognitive processing.
-My research interest now focuses on how memory and sensory information are combined to lead to our decisions and how these brain mechanisms go awry in Parkinson’s disease.
-At the University of Washington, I also serve as the Director of the Washington National Primate Research Center (WaNPRC) supporting research programs in neuroscience as well infectious disease, gene therapy, and primate conservation.
-I am especially excited about the science ongoing at WaNPRC, and all around the University of Washington, as I get to learn new things and building cross disciplinary collaborations to further the national and global impact of the WaNPRC and the University of Washington.
+My research interest now focuses on how memory and sensory information are combined to lead to our decisions and how the brain mechanisms of decision-making go awry in Parkinson’s disease.
+I am especially excited about the science ongoing at the University of Washington, as I get to learn new things and build cross disciplinary collaborations.
+I am also a passionate advocate for responsible and humane involvement of animals in research.
+I believe we have a moral obligation to bring our knowledge and talents to bear on humans and other animal suffering.
+My goal as a scientist is to understand how the brain works toward the goal of ending suffering for all living beings especially those suffering from neurological and neuropsychiatric illness.

 Kevan Kidder, Ph.D.